-Flex, Intervention, Enrichment
+HR Advisory Expectation, Intervention, Enrichment

-All students will have time built into their schedule for academic support/enrichment.
+All students will have time built into their schedule for academic support/enrichment during the HR Advisory Period.
 Any student having difficulty grasping concepts in class or consistently showing an inability to complete homework in a timely manner will be assigned to one of three intervention centers.
 Students will be notified of the referral, the purpose of the intervention, and the assigned time frame.

 Students may be referred for disciplinary action for refusal to comply with assigned interventions.

-• Flex - A 25-minute period designed to provide students with an opportunity for remediation, enrichment, or a quiet study hall.
-Students can select from several enrichment opportunities or elect a quiet study hall.
-Flex is also a multi-tiered level of support for struggling learners.
-Based on data and teacher recommendations, some students will be required to participate in remedial instruction to continue to support their learning and growth.

-- OC Open Campus.
+- HR Advisory The extended HR Advisory period is designed to provide students with an opportunity to complete the career portfolio, receive remediation or enrichment, or a quiet study hall.
+HR Advisory is also a multi-tiered level of support for struggling learners.
+Based on data and teacher recommendations, some students will be required to participate in remedial instruction to continue to support their learning and growth, or attend teacher tutoring. - OC Open Campus.
 Students who have grades C- or higher and appropriate citizenship - SH Study Hall.
 Students who have a Final grade from the year before (or the previous quarter in that school year) of D+ or lower or failed HR.
 Students may also request SH placement.
 Students may be placed in SH as a consequence of causing issues during the OC period.